hazelcast/hazelcast/hazelcast-documentation/src/ManagementCenter.md

 ### Caches

 You can monitor your caches' metrics by clicking the cache name listed on the left panel under **Caches** menu item.
-A new tab for monitoring that cache instance is opened on the right, as shown below.
+Once clicked, a new tab for monitoring that cache instance opens on the right, as shown below.

 ![](images/ManCenter-Caches.jpg)